PTFE vs UHMW: Choosing the Right Low-Friction Plastic

 Mechanical Properties: UHMW’s Strength

-Here’s where UHMW fights back.
-Despite its lower price, UHMW outperforms PTFE in several mechanical categories:
+Here’s where UHMW fights back against its more expensive competitor.
+Despite its lower price, UHMW outperforms PTFE in several important mechanical categories.

-Impact Resistance: UHMW is one of the toughest plastics available.
-It absorbs impacts that would shatter or permanently deform PTFE.
-For dock bumpers, dump truck liners, and any application involving impact loading, UHMW is superior.
+Impact resistance stands out as UHMW’s greatest advantage.
+It’s one of the toughest plastics available, absorbing impacts that would shatter or permanently deform PTFE.
+For dock bumpers, dump truck liners, and any application involving impact loading, UHMW is clearly superior.

-Abrasion Resistance: UHMW outlasts PTFE by 5-10x in abrasive wear applications.
-Sand, aggregate, grain, and other abrasive materials wear through PTFE relatively quickly.
+Abrasion resistance tells a similar story.
+UHMW outlasts PTFE by five to ten times in abrasive wear applications.
+Sand, aggregate, grain, and other abrasive materials wear through PTFE relatively quickly, making UHMW the better choice when abrasion is the primary wear mechanism.

-Load-Bearing Capacity: Under sustained loads, PTFE exhibits significant cold flow (creep).
-It deforms permanently over time.
-UHMW handles sustained loads more effectively, though neither material matches metals for structural applications.
+Under sustained loads, PTFE exhibits significant cold flow (creep), deforming permanently over time.
+UHMW handles sustained loads more effectively, though neither material matches metals for structural applications where dimensional stability under load is critical.

-Machinability: Both materials machine easily, but PTFE’s tendency to deform under tool pressure requires more careful technique.
-UHMW machines more forgivingly.
+From a manufacturing standpoint, both materials machine easily, but PTFE’s tendency to deform under tool pressure requires more careful technique.
+UHMW machines more forgivingly and tolerates less precise setups.

 Cost Reality Check

-PTFE typically costs 4-5x more than UHMW per pound.
-For large components—conveyor guides, chute liners, large wear plates—this difference is substantial.
+PTFE typically costs four to five times more than UHMW per pound.
+For small precision components, this difference might be acceptable.
+For large components like conveyor guides, chute liners, and wear plates, the cost difference becomes substantial.

-Before specifying PTFE, ask: “What specific property requires PTFE that UHMW cannot provide?”
-If the answer is temperature or chemical resistance, PTFE is justified.
-If it’s simply “low friction,” UHMW likely meets the requirement at a fraction of the cost.
+Consider a 48” x 96” x 0.5” sheet: UHMW runs approximately $150-200, while PTFE costs $700-900 for the same size.
+Before specifying PTFE, ask yourself what specific property requires PTFE that UHMW cannot provide.
+If the answer is temperature resistance or chemical compatibility with aggressive substances, PTFE is justified.
+If the answer is simply “low friction,” UHMW almost certainly meets the requirement at a fraction of the cost.

 Decision Framework

-2. Is the application exposed to oxidizing chemicals, concentrated acids, or chlorinated solvents?
+Chemical exposure second: Is the application exposed to oxidizing chemicals, concentrated acids, or chlorinated solvents?
+If yes, specify PTFE for its exceptional chemical resistance.
+If the chemical environment is mild, continue evaluating.

 Common Applications by Material